bartbutenaers/node-red-contrib-xterm/README.md

 npm install bartbutenaers/node-red-contrib-xterm
 ```

+## Security
+Since this node allows commands to be executed on the server, it is very important that your Node-RED is secured!
+But you should take of that anyway, since other nodes (e.g. Exec and Daemon nodes) also allow execution of commands on the server ...

+To avoid introducing extra security riscs, this node uses the standard Node-RED communication mechanism (see also the 'Detailed Information' section below):
++ The ajax calls are send to a Node-RED http admin endpoint.
++ The data is pushed via the Node-RED ```RED.comms``` websocket channel.

+As a result: when you have secured your Node-RED environment, the communication for this terminal also will be secured...

+All processes launched from node-pty will launch at the same permission level of the parent process (i.e. the Node-RED process).
+Take care particularly when using node-pty inside a server that's accessible on the internet.
+It is recommended to launch the pseudo-terminal inside a container (like e.g. a Docker container) to protect the host machine.

 ## Node usage
 This contribution offers a terminal window entirely integrated into Node-RED.
 It consists out of two parts that closely work together: